jjanus12/oad_hol/lab01.md

 ![](images/lab01/ATP10.png)

-Congratulations you have successfully created an Autonomous Database and downloaded the connection wallet!
+**Congratulations, you have successfully created an Autonomous Database and downloaded the connection wallet!**

 ## **STEP 4:** Storage Overview